Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Abstract

 \section{Abstract}

-The common envelope (CE) binary interaction between an evolving, expanding star and a more compact companion leads to a dramatic orbital reduction that ends in a merger, or in a close binary.
-However, the existence of post-red and asymptotic giant star binaries with separations of 100-800~\rs\ has put this classic picture in question, because they are small enough to have undergone strong binary interactions, but large enough to have avoided the classic CE inspiral.
-In this work we explore the effect of high mass ratio, $q \equiv M_2/M_1$, on the CE inspiral, by carrying out a series of 3D, hydrodynamical CE binary interaction simulations with the smoothed particle hydrodynamics code \textsc{Phantom}.
+Post-red and post-asymptotic giant stars in binary systems with main sequence companions, have periods in the range $\sim$50-2000~days, eccentricities as high as 0.6 and are surrounded by a circumbinary disc.
+Their orbital separations are small enough that the system must have gone through Roche lobe overflow when the primary was a full blown giant; Roche lobe overflow between a giant and a more compact companion tend to lead to a common envelope inspiral, leaving a circular orbit with periods much shorter than observed in these systems.
+In this first work in a series we explore to what extent a high mass ratio, $q \equiv M_2/M_1$, can lead to wider orbital separations, by carrying out a series of 3D, hydrodynamical CE binary interaction simulations with the smoothed particle hydrodynamics code \textsc{Phantom}.
 The giant is a 0.88~\ms, 90~\rs, red giant branch star and the companions have a range of masses such that $q = 0.68 - 1.5$.
-Larger $q$ values result in wider post-CE separations, with an upper limit of $\sim40$~\rs.
-The early pre-CE mass transfer phase is longer for larger companion masses and around $q\gtrsim 1$ the nature of the CE inspiral changes significantly, showing greater stability, approximately as predicted by analytical theory.
+While larger $q$ values result in wider post-CE separations, the upper limit we predict is only $\sim50$~\rs, smaller than the observed range.
+The pre-CE mass transfer phase is longer for larger companion masses and around $q\gtrsim 1$ the nature of the CE inspiral changes significantly, showing greater stability, as predicted by analytical theory.
 However, this phase is not converged with respect to simulation resolution and it is expected that a higher resolution would lead to even more stability and a longer pre-inspiral phase.
-Despite more material flowing through the $L_2$ and $L_3$ Lagrange points for higher $q$ values, with the potential for the formation of a circumbinary disc structure in this way, we conclude that circumbinary discs more likely form from fall back of leftover bound envelope.
-Fall-back times are short (a few $\times 100$ years) and fall-back radii are well outside the binary orbits.
-They extend between $0.5$ and 5~au, at which point the discs are likely to spread farther on short timescales via viscous torques.
-We conclude that while the post-interaction orbital separations are wider for high values of $q$, they are still smaller than the observed ones.
-On the other hand, the discs that can form via post-interaction gas fall back have characteristics in line with those observed.
+Despite more material flowing through the $L_2$ and $L_3$ Lagrange points for higher $q$ values, with the potential for the formation of a circumbinary disc structure in this way, we conclude that, for our parameters, circumbinary discs are more likely to form from fall back of leftover bound envelope.
+Fall-back times are short (a few $\times 100$ years) and fall-back discs extend between $0.5$ and 5~au (outside the binary orbit), at which point the discs are likely to spread farther on short timescales via viscous torques.
+These discs have characteristics in line with those observed.